MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     **Similar Patterns in the Service Layer**: Each service has methods that follow similar patterns but are duplicated for different business processes (orders vs returns).

-    **Cross-cutting Concerns**: Payment processing, status updates, and error handling patterns are repeated across both processors.

 It's important to understand the existing functionality before making changes.
 By running the code and reviewing the output, you establish a baseline that you can use to verify that your refactoring doesn't break existing functionality.

 ### Identify duplicate code using GitHub Copilot Chat (Ask mode)

 GitHub Copilot Chat's Ask mode is a great tool for analyzing complex codebases and identifying subtle duplication patterns that might not be immediately obvious.
 In Ask mode, Copilot acts as an intelligent code reviewer that can analyze multiple files simultaneously and identify both obvious and hidden (code logic) duplications.

-In this task, you'll use GitHub Copilot to systematically identify the various types of duplicate code patterns in the enhanced e-commerce application.
+In this task, you'll use GitHub Copilot to systematically identify the various types of duplicate code patterns in the e-commerce application.

 Use the following steps to complete this task: